jan-bogaerts/mark/src/markdownCode.md

     - enabled when the selection service has any data marked as selected.
   - paste: a button to initiate the paste command of the selection service
     - enabled when the clipboard contains text data.
+    - use the BiPaste icon from react-icons
+    - call `clipboard.readText()` to get the data that needs to be pasted.
   - delete: a button to initiate the delete command of the selection service
     - enabled when the selection service has any data marked as selected.
   - select all: a button to select all the text in the currently active window.
   - clear selection: a button to clear the current selection buffer.
     - enabled when the selection service has any data marked as selected.
+- to check if the clipboard contains text data:
+  - use the clipboard imported from electron
+  - when the component is loaded and when the ipcRenderer emits the 'focused' event, call `clipboard.has('text/plain')` to see if there is data in the clipboard.

 ##### undo section
 - the undo-section component contains actions that the undo / redo service can perform.